jordanstephens/paleta/readme.markdown

 	color.desaturate!

-Colors can be turned into their complement Colors.
+Colors can be turned into their complement Colors

 	color.complement!